Procedures for when One Leaves Engineering, Technology or EVPRP/DP

 There are many reasons why a supervisor might need access to an ex-employee's files, but HR places restrictions on a supervisor's ability to request access to an employee's files.

-If you have questions, please contact the Director of ECN directly by email or phone.
+If you have questions, please contact the Executive Director of ECN directly by email or phone.

 RIF Status?
 Employee terminations?